Difference Between NTSC and PAL

 This standard was also a part of the three widely used television standards, including NTSC and SECAM.
 This, too, has been replaced by digital standards.

 Most European countries and also a few African countries adopted this system.
-Around the 1950s, plans for the introduction of color television had begun in Western European countries.
+Around the 1950s, plans for the introduction of color television began in Western European countries.

-This was also when many different issues with the NTSC had come forth, some including transmission conditions and weather conditions.
+This was also when many issues with the NTSC had come forth, including transmission and weather conditions.

 In the process of overcoming these problems of NTSC, alternative standards came forth.